-Google+ (AKA Google Plus, GPlus, or G+) is a soon to be shut down (2019 April) social content hosting silo operated by Google and shuts down 2019-04-02 (export your data ASAP, may take “hours or possibly days”), and was also formerly a centralized Google identity service (since transitioned to Google Identity Platform.
+Google+ (AKA Google Plus, GPlus, or G+) is a social content hosting silo operated by Google and shuts down 2019-04-02 (export your data ASAP, may take “hours or possibly days”), and was also formerly a centralized Google identity service (since transitioned to Google Identity Platform).

 Google announced an expedited shutdown date of April 2019 for the consumer version.
 The initial shutdown date was August 2019.

 - 2018-10-08 : Project Strobe: Protecting your data, improving our third-party APIs, and sunsetting consumer Google+ (archived)